Aegisub/aegisite/source/docs/3.1/Automation.html.md

 There are several example scripts included with Aegisub to give you a head start on writing your own ones.
 A word of warning: Unless you are an experienced programmer the _kara-templater.lua_ script is a very bad place to start!

-### Future goals  ###
-In future versions of Aegisub (perhaps 3.1), Automation will be replaced with a backwards-compatible scripting interface to the full capabilities of Aegisub, rather than being limited to merely manipulating subtitle files.

 {::template name="automation_navbox" /}